cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/artifact.rst

    * - ``<config-path>``
      - Path to the configuration file
    * - ``<scope>``
      - Optional scope filter.
-If none is given, classes from artifacts in the ``user`` and ``system`` scopes are returned.
-Otherwise, only classes from artifacts in the specified scope are returned
+If not specified, classes from artifacts in the ``user`` and ``system`` scopes are returned.
+Otherwise, only classes from artifacts in the specified scope are returned.

-This will return a JSON Array that lists all application classes contained in artifacts.
+This will return a JSON array that lists all application classes contained in artifacts.
-Each element in the array is a JSON Object that describes the artifact the class is from, as well as the class name.
+Each element in the array is a JSON object that describes the artifact the class originates in as well as the class name.
 Example output for the ``ScriptFilter`` (pretty-printed and reformatted to fit):

 .. container:: highlight